The new GENERAL DATA PROTECTION REGULATION Requirements

 - The requirement to appoint a data protection officer in certain circumstances.

-How will GDPR affect businesses?
+How does GDPR affect businesses?

 - The personal data you collect, store and how you use such data.